jeremylynch83/drjeremylynch/master.md

 In some cases, an angiogram may be recommended to obtain detailed images of the blood vessels in the brain or spine.
 This is a specialist procedure carried out in a hospital setting under local anaesthetic, with X-ray guidance.

 As this is a more complex investigation, the cost can vary depending on the hospital and specific requirements.
-Fees for cerebral angiography are therefore separate from the consultation fee.

 Patients with private health insurance will usually have the procedure covered by their insurer, subject to the terms of their policy (including any excess or shortfall).
 Self-paying patients will be provided with an estimate of costs before the procedure is arranged.